 The lighthouse is not open to the public, but you’ll see lots of waterfowl while admiring the tidal flats on the Bay.
-Native Florida plants are everywhere adding both color and interest and if you like to fish, flounder, redfish and trout are reported to be plentiful in the area.
+Native Florida plants are everywhere adding both color and interest and if you like to fish, flounder, redfish, and trout are reported to be plentiful in the area.
 Many visitors bring kayaks for access to the shallow water fishing.

 Hiking Trails, St. Mark’s Refuge

-If you’re a bike enthusiast, this is an excellent place to ride, especially early mornings for wildlife viewing.
+If you’re a bike enthusiast, this is an excellent place to ride, especially in early mornings for wildlife viewing.
 Or if you enjoy hiking, you’ll see more birds by walking the variety of trails, most of which are relatively easy and under a mile long.
-The Plum Orchard Pond Trail (behind the Visitor Center), Headquarters Pond Trail and Towers Pond Trails are worth a trip.
+The Plum Orchard Pond Trail (behind the Visitor Center), Headquarters Pond Trail, and Towers Pond Trails are worth a trip.
 We particularly enjoyed the Towers Pond look-out while enjoying lunch.
-Lighthouse Pool and Cedar Point trails are the coastal walks with plenty of birds about.
+Lighthouse Pool and Cedar Point trails are coastal walks with plenty of birds about.

 American Alligator, St. Mark’s Refuge

-Bobcats, raccoons, feral hogs and black bears are just some of the wildlife that live at the refuge.
+Bobcats, raccoons, feral hogs, and black bears are just some of the wildlife that lives at the refuge.
 If you are curious or even fascinated with alligators, St. Marks is your place.
 Gators are very plentiful and usually found in the impoundments, with the pathways above on levees, giving you room to safely view from above.
 Remember, the general rule is that alligators don’t bother you if you don’t bother them.

 Birds get a lot of attention at St. Marks, but one of the big draws is the Monarch butterfly migration.
 The cooler northern temperatures send the monarchs south (around) the third week of October through mid-November.
-Arriving to St. Mark’s on their way to Cuba and Mexico, they stop and refuel on the local milkweed nectar before they continue their journey south.
+Arriving at St. Mark’s on their way to Cuba and Mexico, they stop and refuel on the local milkweed nectar before they continue their journey south.